ccTam/RESTful-API-Demo/README.md

 3. Add try catch for exception handlings
 4. Add debug log for important functions to help debugging when problems occurs  (SLF4J, Log4j)
 5. ```DB related``` Proper DB table settings to handle data in the shortest time
+6. Restrict the number of records and add time condition when retrieving from API ```/api/getexchangehistory```.
+This can save time and resources when the data set is huge.

 ## Development Environment
 Project was tested and developed in the below environment: